The eikonal spin-dependent Odderon and gluon Sivers function of a proton, and its small-$x$ evolution: The spin dependent Odderon(s)

 \ee We note that $G_{3\Lambda'\Lambda}$ is symmetric under the exchange of any two of its transverse momentum arguments.
 Also, when $\Lambda=\Lambda'$ ($\Lambda\ne \Lambda'$), it is even (odd) under a simultaneous sign flip of all three $\qpi$.

-In this LCwf model the helicity transfer between the two proton states is ensured by the quark orbital angular momentum that is originating from the Melosh rotation, cf.~\cite{Pasquini:2010af}.
+In this LCwf model the helicity transfer between the two proton states is made possible by the quark orbital angular momentum originating from the Melosh rotation $\sim\boldsymbol{\sigma}_\perp\times\boldsymbol{k}_\perp$, where $\boldsymbol{\sigma}_\perp = (\sigma^1,\sigma^2)$ are the transverse Pauli matrices, cf.\ ref.~\cite{Pasquini:2010af}.
+This is a purely kinematical effect, connecting the quark spin to the orbital motion in the relativistic formulation and unrelated to the conventional spin-orbit coupling $L^z S^z$ which is of dynamical origin.
 The proton wave functions $\Psi_\Lambda(x_i,\kpi,\lambda_i)$ contain quark helicity contributions that go beyond the static quark-model spin structure.
-For example, a helicity $ +1/2$ proton can be described through quark helicities $(+1/2,-1/2,-1/2)$, since the mismatch is compensated by the quark orbital angular momentum - the resulting proton wave function is a $P$-wave (see the fourth line in \eqref{eq:spinwf}).
-As the eikonal operator in \eqref{eq:rho3} does not flip the quark helicities by itself, the proton helicity flip matrix element $G_{3-+}(\qonp,\qtwp,\qthp)$ now relies on the wave function overlap that is diagonal in quark helicities, and the outgoing proton with helicity $-1/2$ is in an $S$-wave.
-In the full exoression, the overlaps contain not only $S$-wave and $P$-wave interferences, but also $P$-wave and $D$-wave interferences.
+For example, a helicity $+1/2$ proton may correspond to quark helicities $(+1/2,-1/2,-1/2)$, since the mismatch is compensated by quark orbital angular momentum -- the resulting proton wave function is a $P$-wave (see the fourth line in \eqref{eq:spinwf}).
+As the eikonal operator in \eqref{eq:rho3} does not flip the quark helicities, the proton helicity flip matrix element $G_{3-+}(\qonp,\qtwp,\qthp)$ relies on wave function overlap that is diagonal in quark helicities, and the outgoing proton with helicity $-1/2$ is in an $S$-wave.
+In the full expression, the overlaps contain not only $S$-wave and $P$-wave interferences, but also $P$-wave and $D$-wave interferences.
+We note the distinction between the off-diagonal matrix element $G_{3 -+}$ sourcing the gluon Sivers function and the matrix element for the orbital angular momentum distribution (see e.~g.~\cite{Lorce:2011ni}) which is, by contrast, diagonal in the proton helicity and, in the LCwf model, diagonal in the total parton orbital angular momentum \cite{Lorce:2011ni}.